The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 And finally…

-There are starting to appear now just a few Tesla Model 3s for sale in the UK second hand on Autotrader.
-Give it a year or two and they will hit the second hand market in larger numbers, as rental / lease agreements come to an end.
+There are starting to appear quite a few Tesla Model 3s for sale in the UK second hand on Autotrader, as rental / lease agreements come to an end.

 - If you would like more information about EVs in general, please see our main Electric Cars page.